Data-Protocol/privacy-toolbox/README.md

 ## Community Driven Developer Checklists for Jobs To Be Done

 Contributing a checklist is easy.
 A good checklist is not complicated, it should fit on one page, with between 5-9 items, which aligns with the natural limit of working memory in humans.
-The language should be familiar to the profession e.g. developer speak, developer jobs to be done, developer native.
+The language should be familiar to the profession e.g. developer speak, developer jobs to be done, developer natural.

 Follow the instructions in the [checklists-data](./checklists-data/README.md) directory on submitting a checklist for inclusion.

+## All Contributions Welcome

+The project welcomes all offers of help, on additional checklists, on new presentation tooling, on recommendations for wider ecosystem integration.

+Developers should not have to be lawyers to do their job, let's fix the problem at source and with building right from the start.